plproxy/plproxy/doc/faq.md

   wrapper functions that do several remote calls into other databases are needed.
 - Horizontal partitioning.
 Using hashtext function any field can be converted into integer.
 In simpler case you can use just your id field.
-  Number of partitions must be power of two in cluster and PL/Proxy uses bitwise and to get number of partition from given integer.
 - Two-level vertical partitioning.
 PL/Proxy allows the cluster name also be calculated on function arguments.
 So it is possible to dedicate different clusters to different categories or one cluster to read-queries,